Kim Ji-young, Born 1982: Plot

 He then cites the influence of his wife in teaching him to be aware of all this.
 He digresses to tell the story of some incidents around their home, including the stress of his misbehaving son and his wife’s resentment at his lack of engagement as a parent.
 He admits she is right but does not say he intends to change.
 He then relays an incident where he finds his wife, a math prodigy turned stay-at-home mother, doing elementary math work books for fun.
 She says to him that it is all she can control anymore.
 He is confused and repulsed by this and insists it cannot be fun, and that she should not settle in life.
 The narrative ends with his attempted feminist reflections turning back to his own office, where a female employee is resigning because she is pregnant.
 Ironically, for a man who claims to understand Kim Jiyoung and care for her plight, he notes that he will have to be sure to hire an unmarried woman so he doesn’t face this same inconvenience again.

-Kim Jiyoung, Born 1982 as a feminist novel
+Feminism

 Cho Nam-Joo says that it was her intention to "make this into a public debate".